Mithgol/node-fido2twi/README.md

 * `SkipBySubj` configuration lines are ignored in this mode and reposts of messages generated from Twitter are also allowed.

 * This parameter's format is designed for `fido2twi` to be called as an external tool from Fidonet editors that can export a message (currently being read) and call a tool to process that message (passing the echotag and the message's path in the command line).
+An example of one such configuration (for the editor family of GoldED and GoldED+ and GoldED-NSF) is given below (in the next subsection).

+* Some compatibility of fido2twi with many possible export formats is ensured because fido2twi does not read the Fidonet message from the file (given in `--msg=filename`) before tweeting.
+Only the message's MSGID is read from that file and subsequently used by fido2twi to look for the original Fidonet message in a JAM message base.
+Therefore the original message is used and the format of the exported message does not matter as long as it keeps MSGID intact (i.e. does not violate the [FTS-0009.001](http://ftsc.org/docs/fts-0009.001) standard).

 #### Launching fido2twi from GoldED